seongjinhong-ca/loginBackend-express/docs/backend/problems-and-soluitons.md

-# The document is about the problems/errors I faced during my login backend implementation and how I overcome these issues.
+# This document is about the problems/errors I have faced during my login backend implementation and how I overcome these issues.

-# 1 Recently, some of the mongoose methods I has changed the syntax.
-Most methods are not accepting the callback function as a parameter.
+Recently, some of the mongoose methods changed its syntax.
+Most of the methods are not accepting the callback function as a parameter.

 error: